stevenrawle14/Madison-Slansky-bookmarks-app/README.md

-3).I can click on a bookmark to display the "detailed" view -Detailed view expands to additionally display description and a "Visit Site" link 4).I can remove bookmarks from my bookmark list
-  - I receive appropriate feedback when I cannot submit a bookmark 5).Check all validations in the API documentation
+3).I can click on a bookmark to display the "detailed" view -Detailed view expands to additionally display description and a "Visit Site" link 4).I can remove bookmarks from my bookmark list 5).Check all validations in the API documentation
 6).I can select from a dropdown a "minimum rating" to filter the list by all bookmarks rated at or above the chosen selection